 Unlike most small cruisers and travel trailers MugWump has 3 feet of companionway inside leaving room for the chef to continue cooking while her crew can easily retreat to the cockpit for a cigar.

 Forward are berths for 2 and some stowage shelves for gear.
 Behind the Captain’s comfortable seat is the galley and opposite the 2 person dinette with the enclosed head/shower behind it.
 The head has a cubbyhole to allow showering without getting the whole place wet.
 Exiting the cabin the covered cockpit has 2 built in seats and a table top for barbecue or drinks.

 This pocket cruiser has 65 gallons of fresh water aboard and 2 deep cycle batteries kept charged with the outboard’s alternator and a couple of solar panels.
 Grab your dinghy and kayaks and let’s go!

-Study plans are available here.
+Full Construction plans and Study plans are available here.